kubeflow/website/content/docs/components/hyperparameter-tuning/katib-introduction.md

   specify whether you want the hyperparameter tuning job to *maximize* or *minimize* the metric.

-* **Search space**: The hyperparameters that you want to optimize, and the constraints for each hyperparameter.
+* **Search space**: The set of all possible hyperparameter values that the hyperparameter tuning job should consider for optimization, and the constraints for each hyperparameter.
+Other names for search space include *feasible set* and *solution space*.
 For example, you may provide the names of the hyperparameters that you want to optimize.
 For each hyperparameter, you may provide a *minimum* and *maximum* value or a *list* of allowable values.